-In compliance with the requirements of AB 52, the City provided formal notification of the Project on September 20, 2016.
-Letters were sent to the following California Native American tribes that requested notification:
+In compliance with the requirements of AB 52, the City provided formal notification of the Project on June 6, 2017.
+Letters were sent via FedEx and certified mail to the following California Native American tribes that requested notification:

-- Gabrielino Tongva Indians of California Tribal Council - Gabrieleño Band of Mission Indians-Kizh Nation - Gabrielino/Tongva Nation - Gabrielino/Tongva San Gabriel Band of Mission Indians - Gabrielino-Tongva Tribe - San Fernando Band of Mission Indians

-- Soboba Band of Luiseño Indians

-- Torres Martinez Desert Cahuilla Indians

-- Fernandeño Tataviam Band of Mission Indians
+- Gabrieleño Band of Mission Indians-Kizh Nation - Gabrielino Tongva Indians of California Tribal Council - Gabrielino/Tongva Nation - Gabrielino/Tongva San Gabriel Band of Mission Indians - San Fernando Band of Mission Indians - Soboba Band of Luiseño Indians - Torres Martinez Desert Cahuilla Indians - Fernandeño Tataviam Band of Mission Indians

-No communication or request for consultation was received from any tribes within the 30-day response period, which ended on October 20, 2016.
-A record of the notification letters and verification of mailing is included as Appendix I of this Draft EIR.
+One response was received by the City on June 20, 2017, from Mr. Andrew Salas, Chairman of the Gabrieleño Band of Mission Indians-Kizh Nation.
+No communication or request for consultation was received from any other of the notified tribes within the 30-day response period, which ended on July 6, 2017.

+A record of the letters, mailings, and correspondence received is provided in the TCR Report included as Appendix K of this Draft EIR.
+The response to the letter is also included in Appendix K and is summarized in the impact analysis below.

-- (4) Background Research - (a) Sacred Lands File Review
+(4) Background Research

+(a) Sacred Lands File Review

-A Sacred Sites/Lands File Search was conducted by the Native American Heritage Commission (NAHC) for the Project on September 27, 2016 (Appendix I).
+A Sacred Sites/Lands File Search was conducted by the Native American Heritage Commission (NAHC) for the Project on April 11, 2017 (Appendix B of the TCR Report).
 The results of the Sacred Sites/Lands File search indicated negative results.
-However, the records maintained by the NAHC and the California Resources Information System are not exhaustive, and a negative response to these searches does not preclude the existence of a cultural place.
+However, the records maintained by the NAHC and the California Historical Resources Information System are not exhaustive, and a negative response to these searches does not preclude the existence of a cultural place.
 The NAHC recommended contacting tribes associated with the Project Site in order to avoid unforeseen discoveries once the Project has started and provided a list of tribal representatives to contact for additional information.
-All tribal representatives identified by the NAHC, as provided in Appendix I, of this Draft EIR, were notified of the Project.
+All tribal representatives identified by the NAHC, which was consistent with the City's AB 52 notification list, as provided in Appendix B of the TCR Report, were notified of the Project.